Liewqr/Egg-Catcher-Game/README.md

 Eggs will go faster everytime the eggs are catched.

-This is the start screen.
+This is the opening screen.
 ![image](https://github.com/user-attachments/assets/28db7072-df99-43d9-8606-e2e3b9b79d25)